andrewdhawthorne/Loan-Approval-Prediction-Model/README.md

 - Split data into training and testing sets
 - Scaled the data using `StandardScaler`

-### Results
+### Results:
 **Accuracy:** 90%
 **Precision:** 'Approved' - 93%, 'Rejected' - 87%
 **Recall:** 'Approved' - 92%, 'Rejected' - 87%

-### Model Optimization
+### Model Optimization:
-- I repeated the same steps above but for features (X) I removed 'education' and 'self-employed' as their feature absolute magnitudes were the lowest; results were near identical except for the precision for 'Approved' dropped by one point.
+- Features (X) such as 'education' and 'self-employed' were removed as their feature absolute magnitudes were the lowest - results were near identical except for the precision for 'Approved' dropped by one point.
 - Additional logistic regression models were tested by other group members, but the highest score remaints the one described above using all features with 90% accuracy.

-### Additional Models Tested
+### Additional Models Tested:
-- I also ran a random forest model and the dataset and received 60% accuracy using all features and 98% accuracy by dropping 'education' and 'self_employed', neither results of which seemed reliable.
+- Random forest model was applied and received 60% accuracy using all features and 98% accuracy by dropping 'education' and 'self_employed'.
 - All models and optimized models tested are saved in the 'Models' folder
 - Additional models were tested by other group members

-### Exploratory Analysis
+### Exploratory Analysis:
 - Variable correlaton heatmap
 - Distribution bar charts for 'education', 'self-employed', and 'loan_status'
 - Frequency distribution histograms for 'income_annum', 'loan_amount', and 'cibil_score'
 - Scatterplot of 'loan_amount' vs 'income_annum' colored by 'cibil_score'
 - Distribution by 'loan_status' boxplots for 'income_annum', 'loan_amount', and 'cibil_score'

-### Additional Figures
+### Additional Figures:
 - Confusion matrix for logistic regression model
 - Confusion matrix for optmized logistic regression model
 - Feature importance for logistic regression model